RELIABLE HOME INSPECTIONS LLC

 The inspection report is emailed to you typically the same day of the inspection.
 The report has four parts that include the narrative report with photos, general comments, additional information regarding the inspection and a copy of the pre-inspection agreement.

 A pre-inspection agreement is standard protocol for any knowledgeable, professional and reputable inspector.
 This agreement provides the client[s] with important information regarding the home inspection so that the client understands what to expect from the inspection.
-It also provides him or her with the opportunity to ask questions prior to the inspection itself.
+It also provides him or her with the opportunity to ask questions about the inspections.

-The cost of an inspection can vary depending on several major factors such as the size of a home, the age, the location and the type foundation but cost alone should never be the single determining factor in choosing a home inspector.
-One must consider why one home inspector is quoting a lower fee than the others and if the lowest cost inspection you can find is what you really want for perhaps the largest expenditure in your lifetime.
+The cost of an inspection can vary depending on several major factors such as the size of a home, the age, the location and the type foundation but cost should never be the most important factor in choosing a home inspector.
+Is the lowest cost inspector really what you want for perhaps the largest expenditure of your life time?
+An inspectors experience, reputation, credentials, reporting methodology and professional affiliations that require continuing education are much more significant factors that should be considered in choosing an Inspector.

-Choosing the best qualified inspector is a much better approach to choosing an inspector so...
+Choosing the most qualified inspector is a much better approach to choosing an inspector so...

 WHY CHOOSE RELIABLE HOME INSPECTIONS LLC?